 The CSG Committee is made up of the CSG Steering Committee, the CSG Technical Committee and six Code of Practice working groups: Safety and Competency, Materials, Design and SMS Process, Construction, Testing and Communications, and Operations.

 The members of the CSG Steering Committee are listed below.

 The APGA Code of Practice for Upstream Polyethylene Gathering Networks in the Coal Seam Gas Industry (the Code) has been developed to provide guidance to all industry participants.
 It encapsulates the best techniques and methods currently available and is cross-referenced to relevant Australian and international standards wherever possible.
 The latest edition is Version 5.

 The APGA Code of Practice for Upstream PE Gathering Lines in the CSG Industry was developed to meet the evolving needs of the industry in Australia by representative members of all sections of the industry and through the support of the Plastics Industry Pipe Association of Australia Ltd (PIPA).

 Initially made available only to APGA and PIPA members, the APGA Board determined in 2017 that the Code should be available to all those involved in the coal seam gas industry so that the best technical guidance is always accessible.

-Version 4 Supplementary of the APGA Code of Practice for Upstream Polyethylene Gathering Networks in the Coal Seam Gas Industry was published in August 2017.
-Version 4 Supplementary will have an accompanying series of Companion Papers which will be published as they become available.
+Version 5 of the APGA Code of Practice for Upstream Polyethylene Gathering Networks in the Coal Seam Gas Industry was published in September 2019.
+Version 5 has an accompanying series of Companion Papers which will be published as they become available.
 Feedback will be sought from the industry on the Companion Papers.
 To provide feedback, use the form.

 The Code is referenced in Queensland legislation.